 Vaccines are an important part of protecting ourselves and the community around us from contagious infections.
-But since vaccines are given with a needle, kids often wonder, “What’s in that syringe?”
-“Will the shot hurt?”
-“How does it protect me?”
-Here come books to the rescue!
+Since vaccines are given with a needle, kids often wonder, “Will the shot hurt?” and “Why should I get shots?”
+Thankfully, books can answer kids’ questions about getting shots!
 Whether your child is getting their first shot or their tenth, reading books about vaccines can help them emotionally, cognitively, and physically.
 Here are 10 great children’s books about vaccines that you can read as a family.

 Children’s books about vaccines and getting shots

-These picture books are a great starting point for introducing vaccines and some of the diseases they prevent.
+These picture books are a great starting point for introducing vaccines and some diseases they prevent.

 Vaccines: Learn about the Science of Immunity and How Vaccines Keep Us Healthy!